staslebedenko/FestiveTechCalendar2020Workshop/README.md

 During this step we will:
 * Deploy container to the private container registry (ACR).
-* Deploy container to Azure Kubernetes cluster (AKS).
+* Lift container to Azure Kubernetes cluster (AKS).

 Let`s start a CMD and call az login command